 - (a) Commercial decisions based on the JCRA recommendation The extent to which operators may have made commercial decisions on the basis of the JCRA's recommended spectrum allocations is a factor to be considered in any decision in this area.
-The Royal Court judgement quoted above says at paragraph 67: "We are not saying for one moment that it would be determinative but it is surely a factor that ought to be taken into consideration."
+The Royal Court judgment quoted above says at paragraph 67: "It seems to us clear in those circumstances that this [the investment of substantial funds on the strength of the Recommendation] is a factor which at least ought to be weighed in the balance when deciding whether to revoke the Recommendation.
+We are not saying for one moment that it would be determinative but it is surely a factor that ought to be taken into consideration."
 CICRA seeks further details of the extent of any investment by operators arising from the JCRA recommendation in 2009.
-Responses should be sufficiently detailed - indicating the rationale for any investment, the amounts involved, the time period over which the investment was made and a clear description of the nature of those investments so as to provide an understanding of their purpose and how those decisions relied on the recommendation and the extent to which they could have been incurred independently of the recommendation - to allow the JCRA to conduct a proper assessment of what should be included in any further review of the CMJ recommendation, should it be minded to do so. - (b) Developments since the JCRA recommendations There is a question as to whether technology or further developments, given the passage of time, have led to the emergence of other factors than those considered in 2009, which are material and which CICRA should now take into account.
-CICRA is seeking views as to what such developments or issues might be, their materiality and how these might inform any assessment by CICRA on how to progress with the future award of the relevant spectrum. - (c) Benefits of a pan-Channel Island approach The letter from the States of Jersey and Guernsey clearly indicates that the Channel Island governments expect CICRA to take into account pan-Channel Island benefits in recommending any spectrum allocation.
-The most efficient use of spectrum and the maximisation of the benefit to the islands are key objectives for CICRA and form part of the JCRA and OUR duties in their respective jurisdictions.
-CICRA is therefore seeking views on the importance and significance/materiality of a pan-Channel Island approach to awarding spectrum.
+Responses should be sufficiently detailed - indicating the rationale for any investment, the amounts involved, the time period over which the investment was made and a clear description of the nature of those investments so as to provide an understanding of their purpose and how those decisions relied on the recommendation and the extent to which they could have been incurred independently of the recommendation - to allow the JCRA to conduct a proper assessment of what should be included in any further review of the CMJ recommendation, should it be minded to do so. - (b) Developments since the JCRA recommendations There is a question as to whether technology or further developments, given the passage of time, have led to the emergence of other factors than those considered in 2009,

-- (d) Scale of the available 2.6 spectrum Stakeholders may be of the view that the existing CMJ recommendation for 2.6 GHz spectrum has little bearing on the allocation of the wider spectrum awards discussed in this consultation.
+- which are material and which CICRA should now take into account.
+CICRA is seeking views as to what such developments or issues might be, their materiality and how these might inform any assessment by CICRA on how to progress with the future award of the relevant spectrum. - (c) Benefits of a pan-Channel Island approach The letter from the States of Jersey and States of Guernsey clearly indicates that the Channel Island governments expect CICRA to take into account pan-Channel Island benefits in recommending any spectrum allocation.
+The efficient use of spectrum and the maximisation of the benefit to the islands are key objectives for CICRA and form part of the duties of the JCRA and GCRA in their respective jurisdictions.
+CICRA is therefore seeking views on the importance and significance/materiality of a pan-Channel Island approach to awarding spectrum. - (d) Scale of the available 2.6 GHz spectrum Stakeholders may be of the view that the existing CMJ recommendation for 2.6 GHz spectrum has little bearing on the allocation of the wider spectrum awards discussed in this consultation.
 The scale of 2.6 GHz spectrum, some 190 MHz, is such that there could be awards for the remaining 2.6 GHz spectrum (190 MHz less CMJ's recommendation of 2x20MHz) without any need to revisit the existing CMJ recommendation, which can then be confirmed and a licence awarded by Ofcom.
 Views are therefore sought on this. - Q2.
 Respondents' views are sought on the above issues, namely: - Commercial decisions based on the JCRA recommendation - Developments since the JCRA recommendation - Benefits of a pan-Channel Island approach - Scale of the available 2.6 GHz spectrum - Q3.
 Views are also sought on any other relevant factors respondents believe CICRA should take into account regarding existing recommendations to the extent they are relevant to future spectrum awards.